Jazzyjz/MOD4quiz/README.md

 # Module 4 Project: Code Quiz

-In this project, I will build Rest API routes for creating, retrieving, and deleting employee information from a MySQL database.
+In this project, I will create a quiz consisting of code questions.

 ## User Stories